Evidence Level

 61 children with ADHD.

 Pycnogenol® improved hyperactivity, attention, visual-spatial memory, teacher- and parent-rated symptoms vs placebo.
-CRITICAL CONTEXT: small trial; ADHD treatment requires comprehensive evaluation; stimulants (methylphenidate, amphetamines) and behavioral therapy remain first-line with much stronger evidence.
+Critical context: small trial; ADHD treatment requires comprehensive evaluation; stimulants (methylphenidate, amphetamines) and behavioral therapy remain first-line with much stronger evidence.
 Pycnogenol® is at most adjunctive.

 3

-Pycnogenol® for Triathlon Performance — Crossover RCT
+Pycnogenol® for Triathlon Performance — Crossover Clinical Trial

 Competitive triathletes (small).

 Pycnogenol® improved triathlon race performance by ~10.8 minutes on average; reduced post-race oxidative stress markers vs placebo.
-CRITICAL CAVEAT: small trial; very specific population; effect magnitudes warrant independent replication.
+Critical caveat: small trial; very specific population; effect magnitudes warrant independent replication.

 4